duoncode/quma/docs/migrations/php-migrations.md

 ## Contract

-A PHP migration file must return an object that implements `Duon\Quma\MigrationInterface`.
+A PHP migration file must return an object that implements `Celemas\Quma\MigrationInterface`.

 The interface is: